 - Vaccinate.
-If heifers have already received two modified live virus (MLV) vaccinations, then around six months is a good time to boost them.
+If heifers have already received two modified live virus (MLV) vaccinations, then around 6 months is a good time to boost them.
 If no MLV vaccine has been used, then this is a good time to get in both the primary and secondary vaccinations for both respiratory and reproductive viruses. - Feed enough protein.
 All those new white blood cells and antibodies require lots of protein above and beyond maintenance needs. - Control coccidiosis.
 Eventually these heifers will establish immunity to all the strains to which they are exposed.
-Until Sam Leadley, Calf & Heifer Management Specialist smleadley@yahoo.com www.atticacows.com For Calves with Sam blog go to dairycalfcare.blogspot.com © Attica Vet.
-Assoc.
-2019 All Rights Reserved.

-then, include a coccidiostat in the ration for these heifers.
-Normally this will be adequate to suppress the growth of coccidia.
-Watch for clinical signs, however, when the heifers are stressed (as with extreme temperature changes, changes in housing or ration, excessively high stocking rates within pens, excessive differences in heifer size within pens, too little bunk space per heifer).
+Watch for clinical signs, however, when the heifers are stressed.
+Examples of stress include:

+- 1. extreme temperature changes,

+- 2. changes in housing or ration,

+- 3. excessively high stocking rates within pens,

+- 4. excessive differences in heifer size within pens,

+- 5. too little bunk space per heifer.

 Stress will suppress the immune system's effectiveness and allow coccidia growth rates to increase to clinical levels.
+Work with your herd veterinary surgeon to identify control measures that are practical for your farm.

 - Control internal parasites.
 Even though these are young animals, they can build up an internal parasite load.
-Include them in your regular spring and fall worming program especially if they have access to pasture. - Keep adult cow manure out of their feed.
+Include them in your regular spring and fall worming program. - Keep adult cow manure out of their feed.
 These young heifers are vulnerable to a Johne's infection.
 Avoid the fecal:oral route of infection.